Home Blog

 Only a mental health professional is qualified to diagnose depression based on the psychiatric assessment.
 It includes the following:

 1. DSM-5 guidelines.
-The doctor will use the Diagnostic and Statistical Manual of Mental Disorders to determine if you meet the criteria for a depression diagnosis.
+The doctor will use the Diagnostic and Statistical Manual of Mental Disorders to determine if you meet the criteria for a diagnosis of depression.

 2. Medical history.
 Your doctor needs to know what other medical conditions you might have, what kind of medication you are on, what medication you used to take, your family history, and so on.